 Noraebang nights (karaoke)

-Karaoke is a must-do activity in Seoul – whether it’s with friends, family, or just to practice by yourself you cannot leave without trying the most fun thing to do in Seoul.
-Unlike the West, where you usually have to stand on a stage in front of a host of strangers, karaoke is a private affair in Korea.
+Karaoke one of the top things to do in Seoul for a unique cultural experience – whether it’s with friends, family, or just to practice by yourself.
+Unlike the West, where you usually have to stand on a stage in front of a host of strangers, karaoke is a private affair in Korea to be had with friends.

 The room is known as a noraebang (노래방) or “singing room” and is hired out for a set amount of time at a set price (i.e. you do not pay per person but rather per room).
 Noraebang come in all forms from the bare-bones couch and sound system with TV to the full-on deluxe experience with multiple screens, leather sofas and instruments.